berrakkilic/berrakkilic.github.io/_uebungen/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Übung 2"
-collection: teaching
+collection: uebungen
-type: "Workshop"
+type: "Welcome to First Semester!"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /uebungen/uebungzwei
 venue: "University 1, Department"
-date: 2015-01-01
+date: 2024-16-10
-location: "City, Country"
+location: "München, Deutschland"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.